Zaid-Ajaj/Fable.React.Flatpickr/README.md

-# Elmish Components
+# Fable.React.Flatpickr

-A collection of high quality bindings for react components that are ready to use within Elmish applications
+A complete binding for react-flatpickr that is ready to use within Elmish applications